jundalisay/superblist/content/en/social/economics/four-branches.md

-## The Four Classes
+## The 4 Classes

-[The four classes](/social/supersociology/principles/law-social-cycles) then have a domain in each of the four economies:
+[The 4 classes](/social/supersociology/principles/part-1/chapter-05) then have a domain in each of the 4 economies:

 Class | Economy
 --- | ---